We’ll See: Settling Into the Mystery in Living

 The End

-I love this story because it highlights how things that appear 'good' or 'bad' can pave the way for something else that is entirely different than what it seemed to be initially.
+I love this story because it highlights how things that appear 'good' or 'bad' can pave the way for something else that is entirely different from what it seemed to be initially.
 It brings to the fore that we may let go of evaluating at all and find a way of being with uncertainty.
 It shows how others may label our experience but might be just plain wrong.
 It can be scary to acknowledge the limitations of our control and understanding of the things that happen.
 Yet, it can also be liberating and open up possibilities beyond what we can imagine.

 What if we settled into the 'we'll see' space instead of drawing conclusions?
 What might it feel like to settle in there?
 What would it mean you could shed, let go or shift in yourself?
 Sure, it may be challenging, but how might it be freeing?
 What if the mystery of life could also be a place of wonder instead of just anxiety and fear?
 What if the question leads to growth instead of the answer?

 I invite you to think of a time when you assumed something was 'good' or 'bad' but were surprised that it wasn't what you thought.
-If you struggle to come up with an example, here is one from one of my favorite bloggers (also actor and musician), Josh Randor: Read Blog
+If you struggle to come up with an example, here is one from one of my favourite bloggers (also actor and musician), Josh Randor: Read Blog

 Life isn't something we need to solve; instead, it's something to be experienced.